 Far too many people believe creating an estate plan is just for the wealthy.
-The fact is, everyone should have a comprehensive estate plan in place and should get help with Medicaid planning to protect their assets.
+The fact is, everyone should have a comprehensive estate plan in place and should get help with Medi-Cal planning to protect their assets.

 For Caregivers: The job of caring for someone with a physical or mental disability, such as Alzheimer’s disease, is one of the biggest challenges you will ever face.
 Often, caregivers put their needs on the back-burner, which leads to quickly becoming overwhelmed.
 Although caring for an aging loved one can be extremely difficult, there are tools available to help caregivers make the right decisions while also taking care of themselves, and an experienced attorney can help you to access those tools through proper legal planning.

 The Schomer Law Group offers comprehensive, affordable estate planning so you have control over your own future.
 Whether you have millions in the bank or a small nest egg, our experienced and compassionate elder law attorneys have the knowledge to guide you through the creation of a comprehensive estate plan.